AroenvR/chesserz-frontend/README.md

 Deflationary token burning will be done.
 Staking will allow for auto-compounding.

+The Price Floor Vault can cover ALL TOKENS IN CIRCULATION with its given price.
+If a user stakes or mints a Node then his given money is not added to The PFV's since they can withdraw / burn it at any time.
+Part of the profits from his stakes / mints will be added to The PFV.
+How does The PFV make its money?
+Rug-pull DAO's?
+Pump-n-Dump idea to create transactions?
+Semi gambling idea?

+Governance Tokens can be used to increase The PFV.
+Need to figure out how.

 How and why minting will be done:
 A Staking pool for minting new tokens will be created.
 Staking in this pool commits you to The Price Floor Vault.